wp-plugins/google-website-translator/readme.txt

 * Practically null impact on page loads.
 * Import/Export settings to easily transfer configurations.

-= System requirements: =
-* WordPress 3.3 or greater version.
-* PHP 5 or greater version.

 == Installation ==

 1. Go to the WordPress admin panel.